0xsequence/trails-contracts/README.md

 [Sweep](src/modules/Sweep.sol) allows the entire balance (ERC20, address(this).balance) to be sent to another address.

+### Payload Switch Sapient

+[PayloadSwitchSapient.sol](src/modules/PayloadSwitchSapient.sol) is an [`ISapient`](https://github.com/0xsequence/wallet-contracts-v3/blob/master/src/modules/interfaces/ISapient.sol) helper with a `disabled` kill switch (defaults off): the owner can call `setDisabled(true)` so `recoverSapientSignature` reverts and the wallet drops that branch; while not disabled, it returns the same digest leaf as any-address subdigest checks (`hashFor` with the zero address, then the `"Sequence any address subdigest:\n"` prefix), for use with the standard sapient path rather than `ISapientCompact`.

 ## Glossary

 | Term           | Definition                                                     |